-Since there have been mothers, they've been doling out advice to their children on what to eat, how to behave, and when that long-overdue haircut is urgently needed.
-When it comes to love, some mothers adopt a strict "don't ask, don't tell" policy while others find themselves privvy to all of their offsprings' relationship secrets.
+Since the beginning of time, mother have been doling out advice to their children on what to eat, how to behave, and when that long-overdue haircut is urgently needed.
+When it comes to love, some moms adopt a strict "don't ask, don't tell" policy, while others find themselves privy to all of their offsprings' relationship secrets.

-"Some time in high school or college, I was crazy about someone and she told me 'When you grow up you can't be with the person you love all the time.
+"Some time in high school or college, I was crazy about someone and she told me, 'When you grow up you can't be with the person you love all the time.
 You have to get used to being apart.'
 That was good advice at the time.
-Now it seems pretty obvious, and I think common sense—it wouldn't be healthy to be with the person you love all the time!"
+Now it seems like common sense; it wouldn't be healthy to be with the person you love all the time."

 "Your background helps you or hurts you.
 She was talking about taking photographs, but it applies to love, too."

 4. Don't do anything for him now that you don't want to do for the rest of your life.

 "My mother-in-law does a great job communicating her 'love philosophy' through her actions.
 She's very attentive to her husband.
 She takes good care of him and he's so appreciative and respectful of her.
 On the contrary, my best friend's mom said to her daughter upon moving in with her boyfriend, 'Don't do anything for him now that you don't want to be doing for the rest of your life.'
 A good lesson in setting expectations and tempering behavior when you're head-over-heels and all you want to do is nurture."

 5. Bad boys aren't all they're cracked up to be.

 "Mama told me, 'Watch out for the bad boys because they rarely turn out to be good husbands.'"